Solo 401(k) Real Estate Investment Rules

 You've probably heard of a 401(k).
 A Solo 401(k) is a retirement plan designed for self-employed individuals or businesses who only employ the owners of a business along with their spouses.

-These plans are attractive to small business owners because of their high contribution limits.
-Contributions are made by both the employer and employee, those who are eligible can contribute up to $61,000 per year for 2022 and $66,000 for 2023.
+Solo 401(k) plans are attractive to small business owners because of their high contribution limits and tax advantages.
+Contributions are made by both the employer and employee, those who are eligible can contribute up to $66,000 for 2023 and $69,000 for 2024.
 Additional contributions may be made for individuals who are age 50 or older.
-The business owner is the alpha and omega when it comes to a Solo 401(k) plan.

 Why Invest in Real Estate With Your Solo 401(k)?